MarcusJellinghaus/Docker_based_CI_for_Python_SqlServer/kubernetes_based_CI_infrastructure.md

 - *Ingress*: An ingress allows to expose IP services to an external network and route traffic inside the cluster.
 - *ConfigMap*: Configuration information, environment variables etc. should be stored outside the built application and outside the container image.
 All of this should be stored in a *ConfigMap*.
 - *Secrets*: Configuration details like username and password should be stored in secrets.
 Secrets are base64 encoded.
-- *Volumes*: Data should be stored outside an image, so that it is not gone after a restart of a pod.
+- *Volumes* or *persistent volumes*: Data should be stored outside an image, so that it is not gone after a restart of a pod.
 Eg db data should be stored on a physical storage outside the image in a volume, and will be loaded from this persistent storage.
 Storage could be local or remote.
 Kubernetes does not manage data persistence.
 - *Replicas*: Replicas allow to have the same pod several times.
 Eg if one node goes down, the replicate on another node is still responsive - so the service has higher availability.
 Having several nodes also improves the performance.
 - *Deployment*: Blueprint for pods, also containing the number of replicas that should be run.
 Most of the time, you work with deployments, not with pods.
 Deployments should be only used for stateless services (that do not use a volume)
-- *StatefulSet*: Allows to replicate services that need a volume, eg a database service.
+- *Stateful Set*: Allows to replicate services that need a volume, eg a database service.
 Stateful sets allow for replication between several copies of a stateful set.
 StatefulSets are complicated, therefore DBs are often hosted outside of a Kubernetes cluser.

 - Other objects kubernetes objects include:

+    - Namespace
+    - Replica Set
-    - replicationcontroller
+    - Replication controller
     - deployment
     - dir / directory of configfile (?)
     - namespace
     - persistent volume claim
+    - Storage Class
+    - Cron Jobs
+    - Daemon Sets
-    - StorageClass
+    - Jobs

 ## Kubernetes commands